MrMicky-FR/FastInv/README.md

 ```

 ### Creating a 'compact' inventory
-If you prefer you can create a 'compact' inventory that doesn't require an entire class, but this is not recommended.
+If you prefer, you can create a 'compact' inventory that doesn't require an entire class, but this is not recommended.

 ```java
 FastInv inv = new FastInv(InventoryType.DISPENSER, "Example compact inventory");